Togohogo1-Archive/joshgone-music/README.md

 ## Short term todo

-- Reorgainze commands based on simple/advanced/filter usage
-- Continue making the bot unreloadable by hardcoding unload/load functions in `admin.py`
 - Write a basic first-level help description for each command
-- Move some instance variables into `self.data` so running the bot in 2 servers at a time doesn't cause issues
 - ytdl logs in a log file instead of terminal
 - should queue and playback history require before_invoke?